chrisstaudinger/articleChecker/README.md

 The Ruby gems 'paint', 'artii','tty-font','net/http'and 'dinosaurus' are required to run Article Checker.

-To utilise the spellcheck feature users need to generate an API token from [Microsoft Azure's website](https://azure.microsoft.com/en-gb/try/cognitive-services/?api=text-analytics "Microsoft Azure API").
+API token expires on 01.05.2019.
+After this date a new token will need to be obtain from [Microsoft Azure](https://azure.microsoft.com/en-gb/try/cognitive-services/?api=text-analytics "Microsoft Azure API").

 ## Instructions for Use